 Red Rice Yeast – Red Rice Yeast contains a number of beneficial constituents including naturally occurring, metabolites (including monacolin K), flavonoids, unsaturated fatty acids and sterols.
 These gluten-free capsules also include CoQ10 and hawthorn berry extract.

 Organic Garlic – Cytoplan whole garlic powder capsules are suitable for the whole family and have been certified organic by the Soil Association.
-Each capsule comprises 400mg of organic garlic powder that is free from live yeast.
+Each capsule comprises 400mg of organic garlic powder.

 Phytoshield – Phytoshield is a very potent and powerful phyto-antioxidant nutrient formula containing high levels of flavonoids and carotenoids.
 Each gluten-free capsule supplies 650mg of mixed flavonoids and 15mg of mixed carotenoids.